Developing a Foundation of Vector Symbolic Architectures Using Category Theory: Additional Examples of VSA Algorithms

 \subsection{Constructing and Deconstructing Tuples}

-It is sometimes the case that individuals construct bundles that have more structure than an unordered set.
+Sometimes, individuals construct bundles that have more structure than an unordered set.
 We can, for example, create a tuple with two roles, \texttt{first} and \texttt{second}.
 To construct that tuple from two vectors, $v_{1}$, $v_{2}$, we would write

 where binding takes precedence over bundling for order of operations (we've added parentheses simply for clarity).

 Then, to recover any element, we would unbind the corresponding role vector: